John Huston: Directing techniques

-Personal life and death
+Personal life

-To producer George Stevens, Jr., Huston symbolized "intellect, charm and physical grace" within the film industry.
+To producer George Stevens Jr., Huston symbolized "intellect, charm and physical grace" within the film industry.
 He adds, "He was the most charismatic of the directors I knew, speaking with a soothing, melodic voice that was often mimicked, but was unique to him."

-While driving drunk on Sunset Boulevard on September 25, 1933, Huston struck and killed a pedestrian, a Brazilian dancer named Tosca Roulien, wife of Raul Roulien.
-The resulting media frenzy forced Huston to retreat temporarily from public performance and instead work as a screenwriter.
-A subsequent inquest absolved Huston of any blame for the accident.

-Prior to this accident - also while driving drunk - Huston crashed into a parked car injuring his passenger Zita Johann.
-Johann suffered head trauma as she was thrown through the windshield.
-Huston was charged with driving while intoxicated.
+Actor Richard Burton, whom Huston directed in The Night of the Iguana, opined in his diaries that "Huston is a simpleton.
+But believes himself to be a genius.
+And a self aggrandizing liar."
 Huston loved the outdoors, especially hunting while living in Ireland.
 Among his life's adventures before becoming a Hollywood filmmaker, he had been an amateur boxer, reporter, short-story writer, portrait artist in Paris, a cavalry rider in Mexico, and a documentary filmmaker during World War II.
 Besides sports and adventure, he enjoyed hard liquor and relationships with women.
 Stevens describes him as someone who "lived life to its fullest".
 Barson even suggests that Huston's "flamboyant life" as a rebel would possibly make for "an even more engaging tale than most of his movies".

-His daughter, Anjelica Huston, noted that he did not like Hollywood, and "especially despised Beverly Hills ... he thought it was just fake from the ground up.
-He didn't like any of that; he was not intrigued or attracted by it."
-She noted that, in contrast, "he liked to be in the wild places; he liked animals as much as he liked people."
+1933 car accident

+While driving on Sunset Boulevard on September 25, 1933, Huston struck and killed a pedestrian, a Brazilian dancer named Tosca Roulien, wife of Raul Roulien.
+The resulting media frenzy forced Huston to retreat temporarily from public performance and instead work as a screenwriter.
+A subsequent inquest absolved Huston of any blame for the accident.

+About six months prior to this accident, while driving drunk, Huston crashed into a parked car injuring his passenger and his partner at the time, actress Zita Johann.
+Johann suffered head trauma as she was thrown through the windshield.
+Huston was charged with driving while intoxicated.

+Beliefs

 It has been suggested that John Huston was an atheist, but his religious beliefs are hard to determine.
 He claimed that he had no orthodox religion.
-His daughter, Anjelica, was raised Roman Catholic.
+His daughter, Anjelica, was raised Roman Catholic, and said that he did not like Hollywood, and "especially despised Beverly Hills ... he thought it was just fake from the ground up.
+He didn't like any of that; he was not intrigued or attracted by it."
+She said that, in contrast, "he liked to be in the wild places; he liked animals as much as he liked people."

+Marriages

 Huston married five times.
 His wives were: